microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 To evaluate the effects of decalcification, hind limbs of 10-week-old CB17SCID male mice were scanned before and after decalcification in 10% EDTA for 7 days.

-These samples were imaged with a SkyScan 1172 (Version F, control software version 1.5 (build 23), Bruker microCT N.V., Kontich, Belgium).
+These samples were imaged with a SkyScan 1172.
 Imaging parameters included an acceleration voltage of 59 kV, a current of 167 μA, and an isotropic voxel size of 3.19 μm.
 Projection images were recorded over a sample rotation of 180°, acquiring one projection every 0.1°, with 2 projections averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels had an exposure time of 1740 ms.